Donitzo/godot-universal-spritepacker/README.md

 The relative folder structure of your source files is preserved in sprite names for easier categorization.

 This tool was originally created as a lightweight alternative to [TexturePacker](https://www.codeandweb.com/texturepacker) (which is great if you need the features it provides) for my retro game projects.
 As I started using **Godot** more, I added support for exporting directly into Godot’s native `.tres` format.
+Occasionally, I also needed to export UI icons directly from vector files, making it easy to go from vector artwork to in-game assets.

 > **Note:** Frame trimming (transparent border removal) and sprite rotation are **not** currently supported.